Apple iPod Nano review

 Perhaps unsurprisingly, there's no support for Apple's burgeoning music streaming service, Apple Music.
 So you'll have to make do with locally stored tunes and that does mean dealing with iTunes.

 Like the new versions of the iPhone and iPod Touch, the Nano comes with the improved EarPod version of Apple's earphones.
 They're still white, plasticky and none too comfortable to wear, but they're less leaky than their predecessors and sound more detailed and less fuzzy.
-They sound a bit better too; they're not quite ear-canal headphones, but their plastic casing is shaped to direct sound to your eardrums and less towards innocent bystanders.
+They sound a bit better overall too; they're not quite ear-canal headphones, but their plastic casing is shaped to direct sound to your eardrums and less towards innocent bystanders.